Home / Blog

 Linking Petting to Professional Care

 When clients bring their dogs to a grooming franchise, one of their biggest hopes is that the dog enjoys the experience—or at least doesn’t dread it.
-Groomers who know how to pet a dog can transform anxious dogs into calmer ones.
+Groomers who know how to petting a dog can transform anxious dogs into calmer ones.
 By applying the same gentle approach owners practice at home, professionals maintain continuity.

 Kontota Franchising recognizes these nuances.
 For those wanting to open or refine a pet grooming business, or even delve into the details of mobile-pet-grooming-vs-traditional-pet-salons, we offer comprehensive support.
 Our community of experts can guide you on everything from equipment needs to establishing robust client relationships.